diogoaurelio/schedoscopeWiki/Metascope-Primer.md

 Users are able to assign category objects to tables via simple drop-down menus, one for each defined taxonomy.

-In case that the administrator-defined taxonomies do not satisify one's classification needs, Metascope users can also assign arbitrary tags to tables.
-Tags are also indexed and accessible by facetted navigation and full-text search.
+In case that the administrator-defined taxonomies do not satisfy one's classification needs, Metascope users can also assign arbitrary tags to tables.
+Tags are also indexed and accessible by faceted navigation and full-text search.

 ## View schema
 The schema section shows the fields of a table.
 It displays the field name, type, and developer-provided description.
 Just like for tables, users are able to create additional documentation for each field using the WYSIWYG editor.

 ![Schema](images/schema.png)

-If the table is partitioned, a seperate section named 'Parameters' shows a similar table with the partition parameters.
+If the table is partitioned, a separate section named 'Parameters' shows a similar table with the partition parameters.

 ## Data Lineage
 One of the key features of Metascope is the ability to trace data lineage of tables and table partitions.
 Understanding the flow of data through your datahub is essential for interpreting data, judging its origins and quality.